 Kellam joined Watsi on November 6th, 2014.
 Eight years ago, Kellam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kellam's most recent donation traveled 8,300 miles to support Yi, a 67-year-old woman from Burma, to fund a lens replacement procedure so she can regain her vision.
+Kellam's most recent donation traveled 8,800 miles to support Sokphat, a caring aunt from Cambodia, to fund surgery so she can breath easily.

 Kellam has funded healthcare for 102 patients in 14 countries.